hantsy/jakartaee11-sandbox/docs/jpa.md

 ### String concatenation

-In Jakarta Persistence 3.2, it supports SQL like `|` to concatenate string fields into one field in the query result.
-For example.
+In Jakarta Persistence 3.2, it supports SQL-like `||` to concatenate string fields into a single field in the query result, for example.

 ```java
 // query book author name equals customer firstName and lastName